plexideas/opinary-challenge/README.md

 -   JS, I believe for this small widget JS is sufficient, customising TS for the project would be an overhead.
 -   React, I am quite familiar with the library, it is lightweight, highly customisable, which compliments nicely widget requirements.
 -   Tailwinds a popular library for styles.
-I have chosen it because it is in use.
+I have chosen it because it is easy in use.
 -   Parcel - bundler.

 ## Stack